OptionalRule/optionalrule.github.io/_posts/2021-07-09-perilous-journeys-in-5e.md

 summary: Rules to make journeys exciting again in 5e D&D.
 ---

 Perilous journeys are a mainstay of fantasy literature and adventure, yet 5e provides little excitement in the way of travel and discovery.
 This is primarily because the system focuses on encounters per day, which limits long form narrative game elements.
 First, the long rest reset means encounters or delays seem little more than annoying distractions.
-Second, characters have little in the way of meaningful gameplay to engage them in travel. or depend on one another.
-These rules present a few simple modifications to add some gameplay spice back into your journeys to help make the exploration pillar exciting again.
+Second, characters have little in the way of meaningful game play to engage them in travel. or depend on one another.
+These rules present a few simple modifications to add some game play spice back into your journeys to help make the exploration pillar exciting again.

 {% include imageframe.html
   figure_class="float-end ms-4 clearfix"